 All set with your Hong Kong packing list?
 Here’s some more packing tips for other destinations in East Asia…

-- Korea: Nail down the essentials for your trip to everyone’s favourite Asian peninsula with this guide on what to wear in Korea.
+- Korea: Nail down the essentials for your trip to everyone’s favourite Asian peninsula with this complete packing list for Korea and guide on what to wear in Korea.

 - Japan: A little more challenging to pack for than Hong Kong, get the low-down on what to bring along in what season with this complete Japan packing list.